octobercms/docs/3.x/extend/database/attachments.md

 return $model->avatar->output();
 ```

-You can echo the output by chaining the `send` method.
+You can output the contents to the browser by chaining the `send` method.

 ```php
 $model->avatar->output()->send();